by Tammy Taylor

 It was a multi-step process to get the tomatoes from fresh & whole to sauce.
 First I washed the tomatoes & used a sharp knife to core them & I sliced them into about 4 wedges.
 This exposed the seeds a little easier & I scraped as many seeds as I could out of the tomato and into my compost bucket.
 Hummm… I guess I’ll be expecting tomato volunteers next year in my compost!
 LOL

-After the tomatoes had drained quite a bit of their excess water I emptied the bowl and set the sieve over a smaller slow cooker.
+After the tomatoes had drained quite a bit of their excess water I emptied the bowl.
+Then I set the sieve over a smaller slow cooker.
 I took the wooden plunger that comes with this sieve and smooshed all the tomatoes down.
-The cooked tomato came through the small holes and landed into my bowl, the skins and what few seeds remained from the cooked tomato stayed inside the sieve.
+The cooked tomato came through the small holes and landed into my bowl.
+But the skins and what few seeds remained from the cooked tomato stayed inside the sieve.

 I turned the slow cooker to high & simmered the sauce with the lid off until the rest of the excess moisture was gone and the sauce was as thick as I wanted it then BOOM – there ya go: fresh homemade tomato sauce!